What Is a Decentralized Autonomous Organization (DAO)?

 Examples

 • Big Green DAO: A 501c3 non-profit that believes “growing food changes lives.”
-As stated on their website, their DAO is an experiment in democratizing and decentralizing the grantmaking process.
+As stated on its website, Big Green DAO is an experiment in democratizing and decentralizing the grantmaking process.

 • UkraineDAO: An initiative by punk-activist outfit Pussy Riot, digital artist Trippy Labs and PleasrDao, a collective that acquires culturally significant art for charity, designed to raise funds in the form of Ethereum non-fungible tokens (NFTs) to support the Ukrainian people during the Russian invasion.